lynckia/licode/doc/client_api.md

 It can also be used in remote streams to toggle `slideShowMode`

 <example>
-You can update the maximun bandwidth of video and audio.
+You can update the maximum bandwidth of video and audio.
 These values are defined in the object passed to the function.
 You can also pass a callback function to get the final result.
 </example>

 ```